-This vegan, gluten-free brownie recipe is extremely adaptable.
+This gluten-free, vegan beetroot brownie recipe is extremely adaptable.

-- If you're not a fan of coconut oil, switch to olive oil instead of coconut oil.
+- If you're not a fan of coconut oil, switch to grapeseed or vegetable oil instead.

-- Likewise, if you have a nut allergy in the household or you want to pack these into school lunchboxes, just switch the almond flour for the same weight of a regular gluten-free flour.
-(I use the Dove’s Farm gluten-free flour).
+- If you want to make these nut-free (for school lunchboxes or to make for a nut-allergy sufferer), just switch the almond flour for the same weight of a regular gluten-free flour blend.
 I have tried both versions and they are very similar in taste and texture.
 (The almond flour is included in my version since it adds some healthy fats and protein).

 - I use the vacuum packed cooked beetroots for this recipe.
 There are usually some in my fridge and it makes it really easy.
-Feel free to cook up some beetroot yourself if you prefer.
+Feel free to cook up some fresh beetroot yourself if you prefer.
 Just boil the peeled beetroot in a pan of water until it is really soft when you check with a fork.
 Then, blend the cooked beetroot to a smooth puree before using in the recipe.

 - I really like the accuracy of using a thermometer to check if the brownies are ready.
 That way, you always know for sure that you're taking them out at the right time.
 Make sure to stick the thermometer in the middle (not right to the bottom of the tin) and leave it there for a few seconds so that it can properly register the temperature.
 You want the temperature to read 80-90°C (175-195°F) depending on how soft and squidgy you like them!

 These vegan beetroot brownies will keep in an air-tight container at room temperature for a few days, It depends on how warm your kitchen is and how long you cooked them for (because the cooking time affects how moist they are)) but eat them up quickly as their moistness will attract mould after a few days.

 📖 Recipe 📖